Powered by RND

 Plus de podcasts Gouvernement

-À propos de SDG
+À propos de Targets of the Global Goals

 A podcast about the UN Sustainable Development Goals, 17 goals adopted by the United Nations General Assembly on 25 September 2015.